omgnetwork/ruby-sdk/README.md

 #### All

-Retrieve the settings from the Wallet API.
+Retrieve the settings from the eWallet API.

 ```
 settings = OmiseGO::Setting.all